 Chapter in this post:

 A while ago, version 1 of Photolemur made a few waves because it was able to convince with surprisingly good results.
-Now the developers have me (and a few other beta testers) before the sales start (April 18.4.2017, XNUMX) of Photolemur 2 a preliminary version made available so that I or we can put it through its paces.
-And that's exactly what I've been doing in the last few hours with the Mac version of Photolemur and a good swing in my photo library.
-My test result is very positive, but I would like to bring you closer to the app using individual examples and a few more information.
+Now the developers have me (and a few other beta testers) before the sales start (April 18.4.2017, XNUMX) of Photolemur 2 provided a preliminary version so that I or we can put it through its paces.
+And that's exactly what I've been doing for the past few hours with the Mac version of Photolemur and a good swing of my photo library.
+My test result is very positive, but I would like to give you some examples and some additional information App bring closer.

 As part of the major update to the new version 3.0, there is currently a pre-order discount at Skylum.
 If you want to buy it, you will find it here the offer page.
 Otherwise I can still meet you my test of the current 3 version I recommend it, in which you can also see many sample photos with a before-and-after effect.
 This post is a bit older, but it also shows quite well how the software works.
 So you can also read both posts, as they have different information ready for you.